smaakage85/shapemaker/README.md

     ├── requirements_modelpkg.txt # Python packages required by the model.
     └── requirements_dev.txt      # Other python packages required in development mode.

-## :abc: Command-line Functions
+### :abc: Built-in command-line functions
-All tasks related to interacting with the model project are implemented with command-line functions in `./Makefile`, i.e. functions are invoked with `make [target]`, e.g. `make build_training_image`.
+All tasks related to interacting with the model project are implemented as command-line functions in `./Makefile`, i.e. functions are invoked with `make [target]`, e.g. `make build_training_image`.

 `make` + <kbd>space</kbd> + <kbd>tab</kbd> + <kbd>tab</kbd> lists all available `make` targets.

-## :repeat: Enable Automation Workflows
+## :repeat: Enable CI/CD Workflows
 Upload your project to Github and connect the Github Repository with your AWS account by providing your AWS credentials as secrets in your `Github` repository with names:

 1. *AWS_ACCESS_KEY_ID*
 2. *AWS_SECRET_ACCESS_KEY*